Substance Abuse and Addiction Treatment Resources in Key West

 The problem is that addiction should be addressed as any other disease or chronic illness.
 It is incredibly difficult for those suffering from drug and/or alcohol addiction in America to seek treatment because of the negative stigma associated with it.
 Too many people think of addiction as a series of poor choices.
 But the truth is that it is a disease and should be treated as such.
 Does anyone condemn a cancer patient for “choosing” to have cancer?
 Certainly not.
 Why do we treat those who have substance use disorder differently?

 Fortunately, for those looking for drug addiction treatment in Key West, Florida, there are a multitude of rehabilitation facilities, recovery programs, medication-assisted treatment options and other resources available.
-If you’d like to speak with someone about your options, call The Recovery Village, where an intake coordinator can give you information:

 Our Closest Facility: